Unit Testing¶

 Django integration tests¶

-Tests for the example Django app can be run with the following command from within the examples/django_example directory.
+The Django example app tests can be run separately with the following command from within the examples/django_example directory:

 python manage.py test